bitcoin-unlimited/BUwiki/protocol.md

 Size is the size of the contents field in bytes, not the size of the entire message.

 ### Checksum
 This field is a message checksum.
-Since TCP has message integrity checksums, and a peer can cause another node to waste processing power validating bad checksums, it is not recommended that nodes verify this checksum.

-Senders should calculate this checksum to be compatible with all software.
-However, the XVERSION message can be used to tell XVERSION compatible clients that checksums will not be calculated (currently supported by Bitcoin Unlimited).
-In this case the field must be set to 0 (but not enforced as 0 on the receiver's side).
-This may allow a future reuse of this field.

 The checksum is calculated by first computing the double SHA256 of the *contents* portion of the message.
 The first 4 bytes of this hash is the checksum.
 See [C++ generate](https://github.com/BitcoinUnlimited/BitcoinUnlimited/blob/bucash1.7.0.0/src/net.cpp#L3179), [python verify](https://github.com/BitcoinUnlimited/BitcoinUnlimited/blob/eb264e627e231f7219e60eef41b4e37cc52d6d9d/qa/rpc-tests/test_framework/mininode.py#L409), [python generate](https://github.com/BitcoinUnlimited/BitcoinUnlimited/blob/eb264e627e231f7219e60eef41b4e37cc52d6d9d/qa/rpc-tests/test_framework/mininode.py#L449).

+Since TCP has message integrity checksums, and a peer can cause another node to waste processing power validating bad checksums, it is not recommended that nodes verify this checksum.
+That is, this field should be considered obsolete.

+However, senders should calculate and fill this checksum field to be compatible with all software, unless the [XVERSION](/protocol/p2p/xversion.md) message is used to tell peers that this checksum will not be verified (currently supported by *Bitcoin Unlimited*).
+In this case the field **SHOULD** be set to 0 (but not enforced as 0 on the receiver's side).
+This may allow a future reuse of this field.

 ### Contents
 The contents of messages are described in the next section.